Common Tuning Mistakes

 (and How to Fix Them)

 Even experienced veena players sometimes struggle with tuning.
 Small errors during the tuning process can affect the entire sound of a performance.
-If your veena doesn’t feel right even after tuning, chances are you’re making one of a few common mistakes.
-Let’s look at these mistakes and how to avoid them.
+If your veena does not feel right even after tuning, chances are you are making one of a few common mistakes.
+Let us look at these mistakes and how to avoid them.

 Mistake 1: Overtightening Strings